 The balance to finish is a useful number, not only to confirm pay apps but also to keep track of individual work progress.
 Balance to finish provides the percentage of completion of each particular task.
 Ultimately, it represents the remaining value of the work or materials based on the scope of work.

-Even for those who aren’t using AIA contracts, utilizing a continuation sheet can be helpful.
 Continuation sheets provide accuracy and detail, two things that hold great importance to those in charge of approving payments.
-Facilitating the approval process any way you can help speed up payments, so providing a detailed continuation sheet with a pay app is a win-win.
+Facilitating the approval process any way you can helps speed up payments.
+Providing a detailed continuation sheet with a pay app is a win-win.